Trigger/content warning: sexual violence. This event is not suitable for children.

 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Edinburgh, click here to find out more!

 Want to be the first to hear about what's happening in Edinburgh?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!(Parent)ified is a deeply vulnerable and beautifully acted play about the messy threads of a childhood cut short.
+Follow us on Facebook and join the What's On Scotland Group!(Parent)ified is a deeply vulnerable and beautifully acted play about the messy threads of a childhood cut short.
 Catch it at Augustine United Church on Saturday 8th November!

 READ MOREThe sell-out play based on horror stories by Edith Nesbit (5 Children & It, The Railway Children) returns for a one-off performance at Augustine United Church on 8th November!